 Meet others, relax and have fun in our social groups.
 These are free monthly sessions for people with a serious progressive illness & their carers and include Love Books, Knit and Natter and Making your life easier with Technology.
 Please see the event calendar below to book your place.

 These are free six-weekly information sessions for people with a serious progressive illness & their carers.
 The introductory classes include Understanding pain and its management.
 Please see the event calendar below to book your place.

 Please note the social groups and information sessions will not include one-to-one medical advice.

 Living Well courses

-Our free Living Well courses and are designed for people with a life-limiting illness to help them to learn new skills, strategies and techniques through education, exercise, therapies, creativity, relaxation, and group support.
+Our free Living Well courses and are designed for people with a serious progressive illness to help them to learn new skills, strategies and techniques through education, exercise, therapies, creativity, relaxation, and group support.

 The courses are open to people living with a serious progressive illness such as cancer, heart failure, chronic obstructive pulmonary disease (COPD), chronic kidney disease, Parkinson’s disease and motor neurone disease and who are registered with a south Worcestershire GP.
 With many courses participants will be encouraged to practice techniques to learn how to manage symptoms at home; to help gain the maximum benefit from the course and develop confidence to continue practicing once the course has come to an end.

 As the Living Well programme is individually tailored to your specific needs and goals, it begins with a short assessment, which lasts up to an hour.
 At the end of the assessment you may be offered an individual programme (which may be one or more of the courses below) or signposted to an alternative service.
 During your Living Well programme you will be offered a re-assessment at key points.
 Once you have come to the end of your programme you may wish to look at community-based projects and activities to continue to practice your skills and benefit from the courses you attended.